Bree-s/MongoDB/README.md

-Created a MongoDB database connection to a database that resides in the Cloud and also local to the system.
+Create a MongoDB database connection to a database that resides in the Cloud and also local to the system.

 In the MongoDB Database create two collections a): Hospital and b): Doctors, using Python and MongoDB.